East Liverpool, Ohio: Library

-Historic places
+Historic sites

-The Richard L. Cawood Residence (1923) is an example of Renaissance architecture and one of numerous city buildings on the National Register of Historic Places.
+The Beginning Point of the U.S. Public Land Survey monument commemorates the first major cadastral survey undertaken by any nation.

 Due to being the home of a large industry with many wealthy business owners, 16 different properties and three historic districts are listed on the National Register of Historic Places, in addition to the Beginning Point of the U.S. Public Land Survey, the only National Historic Landmark in Columbiana County.

 The Diamond Historic District is at the one-sided traffic diamond between Market Street and East Sixth Street.
 The area is triangular, bounded by three roads.
 Buildings at the Diamond date back to 1884.
 The East Fifth Street Historic District consists of three blocks of downtown East Liverpool along East Fifth street between Market Street and Broadway, listed due to its examples of Neoclassical architecture.
 East Liverpool Downtown Historic District covers the whole of downtown in 22 acres, and is noted for its Italianate and Second Empire architecture as well as its prominence as a commercial center in East Liverpool's history.

 Many historic properties in East Liverpool were the homesteads of prominent business owners throughout the late 19th century.
 These include the Cassius Clark Thompson House (1876), Ikirt House (1888), Homer Laughlin House (1882), Godwin-Knowles House (1890), and the Richard L. Cawood Residence (1923), all of unique architectural styles.

 The remaining structures on the listing are large, multi-story businesses that had historical significance in East Liverpool's economy and community during the 20th century, such as the original East Liverpool Post Office (1909), Goodwin Baggott Pottery (1844), Carnegie Public Library (1902), the original YMCA (1913), the Civil Works Administration City Hall (1934), the Elks Club building (1916), Odd Fellows Temple (1907), Mary A. Patterson Memorial building (1924), Potters Savings and Loan (1904), the first Potters National Bank (1881), and the Travelers Hotel (1907).